“I don’t know where I’m going from here, but I promise it won’t be boring” [David Bowie].

 Observations of my practice

 Since commencing my Doctorate in January 2015, I have immersed my self in researching the industry and field of my practice, attempting to better understand how my practice sits within the very broad fields of music and sound.
 As I drilled down further, I defined a number of divergent disciplines within the field of music and sound that had emerged as technologies developed (Théberge 1997, in Page 2015a).
 Reflecting on the path my music practice had taken over a number of decades, I noticed that my path had taken what could only be described as a diagonal trajectory, across a number of the disciplines of music practice, as technologies were developed.
 Like many of my peers, I seemed to be attracted to new technologies and attempts to apply these, like to a moth to a lamp, I was passionate about analogue technologies; but I was also curious as to the opportunities that digital technologies brought to practice: the multiple array of sound options within a small device, relative to the multiple analogue devices that would be needed to produce a similar array of sounds.
 Then as virtual environments became possible with the development of computer technologies, my curiosity was again attracted to the possibilities: the exponential array of sound options, within a relatively small device such as a desktop computer, relative to the multiple digital devices that would be needed to produce a similar array of sounds (see History Music Production Part 5a).
-As I delved deeper into my past.
-I accepted that I did not see my self as an innovator, just curious.
+As I delved deeper into my past, I accepted that I did not see my self as an innovator, just curious.
 A music practitioner who was attracted by new sounds and approaches to music production and performance.
-I began to recognise that I naturally took a multi-discplinary approach in not only my music practice, but in my life in general.
+I began to recognise that I naturally took a multi-disciplinary approach in not only my music practice, but in my life in general.
 I recall few times in my life where I was content to focus on one discipline for an extended period of time.
 I have accepted that my practice now covers three broad disciplines: a broad definition of music practice (Small 1998), education and learning practice, and my most recent engagement, research practice.

 Continuing on from my previous blogs in this series; I have actively engaged in research practice investigating various research methodologies, I started to define my view of what my practice was.
 Whilst I have not formally studied Reflective Practice at a tertiary level, I have been presented a number of formal tertiary milestone opportunities where I was required to reflect on my practice.
 As a post-graduate research student, I am reading broadly about this particular methodological practice in order to improve my understanding.
 Whilst reading, I have found my self reflecting on each of my various forms of practice, and speculating how the particular methodological practice may apply to any of these forms.